DeFedotov/activemq-spring-boot-gradle/README.md

     Then the latest record in the database should have text "Testing latest record!"

 The background test engine scans the real-time database entries, uses Java Streams to locate the maximum record ID, and validates the content of the latest transaction safely without wiping out historical records.

-💻 Prerequisites
-Before running the project locally, ensure you have:

-Java 21 JDK installed

-Docker & Docker Compose installed (to host ActiveMQ and PostgreSQL instances)

-🚀 How to Run Locally
-1. Spin up the Infrastructure
-Start the ActiveMQ broker and PostgreSQL database containers using Docker Compose:

-Bash
-docker-compose up -d
-2. Run Integration Tests
-To build the application and execute the Cucumber test suite under the correct Java environment, run the following command in your terminal:

-Bash
-JAVA_HOME=$(/usr/libexec/java_home -v 21) ./gradlew clean test
-Once execution completes successfully, Gradle will generate detailed test logs, and you will see the green BUILD SUCCESSFUL status in your terminal.